albertodebortoli/Promis/README.md

 func map(data: [Dictionary<String,AnyObject>]) -> Future<[FooBar]>
 ```

 Promises and Futures are parametrized leveraging the power of the generics, meaning that Swift can infer the type of the result compile type.
-This was a great limitation in the Objective-C world and we can now prevent lots of issues at build time thanks to the static typing nature of the language.
-The state of the future is the following enum:
+This was a considerable limitation in the Objective-C world and we can now prevent lots of issues at build time thanks to the static typing nature of the language.
+The state of the future is an enum defined as follows:

 ```swift
 enum FutureState<ResultType> {